Full Scale

 Just like what they do with candidates, IT recruiters fail to accommodate clients when needed.

-It is crucial to respond reasonably to ensure that clients will have the qualified candidate hired before a project starts.
-That way, clients can keep and meet their targets efficiently.
+It is crucial to respond reasonably to ensure that clients will have a qualified candidate hired before a project starts.
+That way, clients can keep up with and meet their targets efficiently.

 4. Endorsing Candidates Who Declined the Job Opportunity

-There are times that recruiters endorse candidates that have already declined in the initial interview.
-This puts clients in an awkward situation when they call for a formal interview.
+Sometimes, recruiters endorse candidates who have already declined the initial interview, which puts clients in an awkward situation when they call for a formal interview.

 IT recruiters need to know how to qualify candidates and get their permission for endorsement.
-That way, they maintain their credibility and keep the working partnership they have with their clients.
+That way, they maintain their credibility and keep their working partnership with their clients.

 3 Alternatives to IT Recruiters

-Sometimes IT recruiters are a necessary evil to hire local employees.
+Sometimes, IT recruiters are a necessary evil when hiring local employees.
 However, there are IT recruiter alternatives that you should consider.

 1. Hire an Internal or Dedicated IT Recruiter

 Larger companies have full-time internal recruiters on staff.
-If you hire more than one developer a quarter, hiring an internal recruiter is probably way cheaper than using a corporate recruiting firm.
+If you hire more than one developer a quarter, hiring an internal recruiter is probably cheaper than a corporate recruiting firm.

 For a few thousand dollars a month, you can potentially hire a firm that will spend a portion of their time doing IT recruiting just for you.